 This blog is about some of my travels.
 For me it is an experiment in writing informally, something different from the rigid technical style at work.
-And it is about sharing information about camping sites.
+And it is about sharing information.

 I have thought a bit about the ethics of revealing boondocking sites.
 No one wants the location of their secret get-away to be broadcast on the web for all to know.
 This makes me hesitant to share the location of many wonderful sites with others.
 Yet I have benefited greatly from those that have shared with me and I want to help other travels, as I have been helped.
 It has simplified my travel knowing places that I can camp at before I arrive.
 After tossing this conflict around in my head, the approach I have settled upon is to share boondocking sites that appear to be well known and used by many people.
 I will keep mum on remote sites.

 The blog title: Searching for the Middle of Nowhere, reflects my desire to get away from the cities – the traffic, the deadlines, the stress, and the people of cities.
 I love finding a boondocking site in the middle of nowhere where I can stop with my trailer and camp with my dogs.

 Entries into the blog will be hit and miss corresponding to times when I can break free from work and search for the middle of nowhere.
 And at times I may write up posts for camping sites I visited in the past.

 Photos taken in 2016 and earlier are with a smart phone.
 In 2017 I upgraded to a Sony RX100 II pocket camera.
 All photos are taken handheld with no photo stacking.

 Update May 2019: I’ve retired from the paying job.
 Now there will be more time to travel.